 Today, Fabergé takes inspiration from its storied past to create eternally original pieces that, when worn, convey breath-taking individuality.
 By painting with the world’s finest coloured gemstones, Fabergé explores the art of colour through creations which are designed to become future heirlooms.
 Celebrating the concept of the artist-jeweller in today’s world of luxury, Fabergé traces the legacy of excellence in creativity, design and craftsmanship to introduce a new era of enchanting and enduring personal possessions and gifts for contemporary connoisseurs.

-Current collections are available at Fabergé boutiques in New York, London and Geneva, as well as at Harrods in London and other exclusive international retailers.
+Current collections are available at Fabergé boutiques in New York, London, as well as at Harrods in London and other exclusive international retailers.
 Selected items are also available via Fabergé’s online boutique at Faberge.com.